ABOUT

 Wandera Bonnie

-He is trained in Medicine and Surgery and holds a PhD in Public Health from Makerere University, Uganda, and a Master’s in Epidemiology and Biostatistics from Case Western Reserve University, USA.
+He has background training in Medicine and Surgery from Makerere University, holds a Master’s in Epidemiology and Biostatistics from Case Western Reserve University, USA, and a PhD in Public Health from Makerere University, Uganda.
 Before joining APHRC, he served as Family Health Analyst and Director of Monitoring, Evaluation, and Learning in donor- and government-funded Maternal Child Health and Strategic Information Projects in Uganda, where he led research, monitoring, evaluation, and learning for national family planning and SRHR programs.